robertocarroll/robertocarroll/_drafts/responsive-day-out.md

-My notes

 Modularity needs shared language - developed with team - naming of things is important - print out to see duplicates.
 This language needs to be used to evolve.

 Shared language - naming things is hard

 Library or core objects -
 Standardise, naming - function not aesthetic
 Atomic design - brad frost
 Distinct.
 How they fit together.
 Like building a kit - eg little bits